Community Activities/ Well Dressing

-Commemorating 100 years since the foundation of the Royal Air Force
+Commemorating 50 years since the landing of the first man on the moon

 Well Dressing is a long-standing Peak District tradition in which wells are decorated with natural materials, such as flower petals, moss, fruit skins and seeds, to create very colourful and impressive designs.
 The tradition probably dates back to pre-Christian times as people gave thanks to the Gods for water.